 Principles of engineering economics are applied to agricultural investment alternatives, primarily as related to mechanized systems.
 Field operations from soil tillage to crop harvest are examined with respect to machine performance, power requirement, timeliness, and machinery selection.
 Effects of soil and climate are included.
 Laboratory sessions include problem tutorials and visits to selected farms.
-A term project applies the techniques presented in the course to the solution of a practical mechanization problem of the student's interest.
+A term project applies the techniques presented in the course to practical management decisions in production or processing operations of the student's interest.

-AE449: Project-Seminar I (A)
+AE449: Project-Seminar I (A) Coordinator: Prof. Cunningham

-Coordinator: Prof. Cunningham
+Prerequisite: Agricultural Mechanization student in

-Prerequisite: Agricultural Mechanization student in third year or consent of the coordinator.
+third year or consent of the coordinator.